islandora-deprecated/claw-docker-karaf/README.md

 ## Notes

-Eventually we will support running on either OpenJDK or Oracle JDK, but for the moment it only supports Open JDK.

 If you experience issues with zombie Java processes not getting reaped, likely this is the result of a Kernel bug:

 * https://github.com/docker/docker/issues/18180